Search Results - Dugin, Aleksandr

 Aleksandr Dugin

-Born into a military intelligence family, Dugin was an anti-communist dissident during the 1980s.
-Following the dissolution of the Soviet Union, Dugin co-founded the National Bolshevik Party with Eduard Limonov, a party which espoused National Bolshevism, which he later left.
-In 1997, he published ''Foundations of Geopolitics'', in which he outlined his worldview, calling for Russia to rebuild its influence through alliances and conquest, and to challenge the rival Atlanticist empire led by the United States.
-Dugin continued to further develop his ideology of neo-Eurasianism, founding the Eurasia Party in 2002 and writing further books including ''The Fourth Political Theory'' (2009).
-His political views have been characterized as fascist or neo-fascist.
+Born into a military intelligence family, Dugin was an anti-communist dissident during the 1980s, and joined the far-right Pamyat organization.
+After the dissolution of the Soviet Union, he co-founded the National Bolshevik Party, which espoused National Bolshevism, with Eduard Limonov in 1993 before leaving in 1998.
+In 1997, Dugin published his most well-known work, ''Foundations of Geopolitics'', in which he called on Russia to rebuild its influence through alliances and conquest in order to challenge a purported rival Atlanticist empire led by the United States.
+Dugin founded the Eurasia Party in 2002, and continued to develop his ideology in books including ''The Fourth Political Theory'' (2009).
+His views have been characterized as fascist or neo-fascist, although he explicitly rejects fascism along with liberal democracy and Marxism, instead advocating a "conservative revolution" against Enlightenment ideas in Russia.
+He has drawn on the writings of René Guénon, Julius Evola, Carl Schmitt, and Martin Heidegger.

-Dugin served as an advisor to Gennadiy Seleznyov, and later Sergey Naryshkin, when they served as Chairman of the State Duma.
-He was the head of the Department of Sociology of International Relations at Moscow State University from 2009 to 2014, losing the position due to backlash over comments regarding the 2014 Odesa clashes.
-Dugin also briefly served as chief editor of the pro-Kremlin Christian Orthodox channel Tsargrad TV when it launched in 2015.
-In 2019, Dugin was appointed as a senior fellow at Fudan University in China.
-Nowadays, he is director of the 2023 establishment Educational and scientific center—Ivan Ilyin Higher School of Politics at the Russian State University for the Humanities.
+Dugin was an early advisor to Gennadiy Seleznyov and later Sergey Naryshkin.
+He served as head of the Department of Sociology of International Relations at Moscow State University from 2009 to 2014, when he lost his post due to backlash after he called for the death of pro-Maidan Ukrainians.
+Since 2023, he has served as the director of the at the Russian State University for the Humanities.

 • Showing 1 - 1 results of 1